silvergama/streetfair/README.md

 The objective of this project is to centralize information about street fairs in the city of São Paulo.

+## Running

+This app is written in Golang.
+If you don't have experience with it: https://golang.org/doc/install.
+It depends on a Golang version with module support (at least 1.11, latest version is recommended).
+Should you interoperate with Golang versions >= 1.11, don't forget to proper set your _GO111MODULE_ environment variable (https://dev.to/maelvls/why-is-go111module-everywhere-and-everything-about-go-modules-24k)

+### Install deps

+- Install `docker` and `docker-compose`

+*Attention*: you should first set `$GOBIN` environment variable, add it to the `$PATH`, and then run the commands bellow:

 # How to Run

 * **Install dependencies**